sst/guide/_chapters/add-a-create-note-api.md

           authorizer: aws_iam
 ```

 Here we are adding our newly added create function to the configuration.
 We specify that it handles `post` requests at the `/notes` endpoint.
+This pattern of using a single Lambda function to respond to a single HTTP event is very much like the [Microservices architecture](https://en.wikipedia.org/wiki/Microservices).
+We discuss this and a few other patterns in the chapter on [organizing Serverless Framework projects]({% link _chapters/organizing-serverless-projects.md %}).
 We set CORS support to true.
 This is because our frontend is going to be served from a different domain.
 As the authorizer we are going to restrict access to our API based on the user's IAM credentials.
 We will touch on this and how our User Pool works with this, in the Cognito Identity Pool chapter.

 ### Test